pulp/pulpcore/docs/installation/instructions.rst

 the ``Environment`` option with various :ref:`Pulp settings <configuration>`.

-1. Make a ``pulpcore-content-app.service`` file for the pulpcore-content-app service which serves Pulp content to clients.
-We recommend starting with the `pulpcore-content-app template <https://github.com /pulp/ansible-pulp/blob/master/roles/pulp-content/templates/pulpcore-content-app.service.j2>`_ and setting the variables according to the `pulpcore-content-app config variables documentation <https:// github.com/pulp/ ansible-pulp/tree/master/roles/pulp-content#variables>`_
+1. Make a ``pulpcore-content.service`` file for the pulpcore-content service which serves Pulp content to clients.
+We recommend starting with the `pulpcore-content template <https://github.com /pulp/ansible-pulp/blob/master/roles/pulp-content/templates/pulpcore-content.service.j2>`_ and setting the variables according to the `pulpcore-content config variables documentation <https:// github.com/pulp/ ansible-pulp/tree/master/roles/pulp-content#variables>`_

 2. Make a ``pulpcore-api.service`` file for the pulpcore-api service which serves the Pulp REST API.
 We